RayBenefield/Forge-Dev-Kit/feature-requests.md

 label's that match our gametype name so that way a map can suppurt multiple custom gametypes.
 So a map could be built to support SpeedFlag, Halo Tactics, Stockpile, Headhunter, without different variants.
+ - **Filter for all objects that pass condition** - When doing something like Number Check, I want to be able to access the objects that passed the condition.
+Currently we only have EXTRA.
+However, EXTRA is only for the recently changed object.
+If this is a Global number that changed, then I don't have access to the Object that met the condition.
+For example, Global Alpha is changed to 5, a Number Check discovers that 5 equals this object's number.
+When filtering, EXTRA returns the Global object, NOT the object that had a matching number because that number didn't change, the global one did.